 Taiwanese cuisine naturally draws a lot of influence from traditional Chinese food – particularly the middle and southern provinces of the mainland – but also from the native culture and the Japanese influences introduced to the island during the 50 years of Japanese rule.
 The result is a collection of unique flavours, unusual concoctions and creative inventions.

-Many of the dishes in our list of the Top 10 Local Food in Taipei are actually incredibly simple.
+Many of the dishes in our list of the best local food in Taipei are actually incredibly simple.
 They involve very few ingredients and are quick and easy to prepare, though some of those ingredients are a little unusual.
 In spite of this, several of them are very highly thought of and have, in some cases, formed the backbone of international brands spreading right across Southeast Asia and the world.
-Most of them can be found for as little as NT$50 or 60 (about US$2), although gourmet versions can be as much as NT$10,000 (US$320).
+Most of them can be found for as little as NT$50 or 60, although gourmet versions can be as much as NT$10,000.

 Xiao Long Bao

 The signature dish of the renowned Din Tai Fung restaurant chain, these bite-sized dumplings have paper-thin wrappings around tender pork meatballs in a rich, hot broth.
 Despite its simplicity, it is extremely popular with locals and tourists alike for its great flavour and has carried the Taipei-based restaurant to international acclaim.